jymcheong/OpenEDR/.pm2/readme.md

-This folder cannot be owned by root
+This folder is necessary for pm2 within container to run properly